mattpoggi/pydnet/README.md

 If you are looking Android/iOS implementations of PyDnet, take a look here: https://github.com/FilippoAleotti/mobilePydnet

+### Update v2:
+Demo code for PyDNet2 has been included!

-This repository contains the source code of pydnet, proposed in the paper "Towards real-time unsupervised monocular depth estimation on CPU", IROS 2018.
+This repository contains the source code of PyDNet, proposed in the paper "Towards real-time unsupervised monocular depth estimation on CPU", IROS 2018, and PyDNet2, proposed in the paper "Real-Time Self-Supervised Monocular Depth Estimation Without GPU", T-ITS.
 If you use this code in your projects, please cite our paper:

+PyD-Net:
 ```
 @inproceedings{pydnet18,
   title     = {Towards real-time unsupervised monocular depth estimation on CPU},